Skip to content

 Golden confetti – Silver nail

-In addition, “353” was shown together with other final projects during the art night at the Kunstmuseum Ravensburg as part of the media design students' exhibition weekend.
+As part of the Media Design students’ exhibition weekend, “353” was also shown alongside other final-year projects during the Art Night at the Ravensburg Art Museum.
 This allowed the work to reach an even wider audience.
-Visitors stopped in front of the videos, smiled, discussed and grappled with their own “things getting out of hand” – precisely the moment of reflection that the project aims to trigger.
+Visitors paused in front of the videos, smiled, discussed and reflected on their own “overflowing things” – precisely the moment of reflection the project aims to provoke.

-Picture credits Award ceremony: Kevin Mohr/ADC
+Photo credits for the award ceremony: Kevin Mohr/ADC

 VISUELL Blogbeitrag: ADC Talent Award 2025: Champagnerglas mit silbernem Nagel als Symbol für die Auszeichnung beim ADC Festival, Detailaufnahme im festlichen Rahmen.